Skip to main content

 12 mentions Positive Neutral Negative

-• “The quest system features daily, weekly, and monthly quests, which provide rewards using 'quest points' that are separate from XP for leveling.”
+• “There is a quest system featuring daily, weekly, and monthly quests, which give rewards using 'quest points' separate from XP for leveling.”

-• “There's a skill points system when you level up, mini quests on each map for extra money, and earning money and XP feels well-paced, with a nice jump in earnings once you move on from the first map to the second.”
+• “There's a skill points system when you level up, mini quests on each map for extra money, and earning money and XP feels well-paced, with a nice jump in earnings from the first map to the second.”

 • monetization